hhoke/blog/IT_diaries_gradual.md

 Even if you communicated earlier, if you didn't follow that up with action, the user will get confused.
 It sends a mixed message.
 If you don't follow up your warnings with action, you will have to warn again before acting, if you're dealing with people whose faith you want to keep.
 Your ass may already be covered, unlike in the previous examples, but if you care about maintaining user good will and the functionality of critical business systems, it's the right thing to do.

+Users will always [create dependencies on every aspect of your system, given enough time](https://www.hyrumslaw.com/#), so this sort of thing is inevitable, but confusing and inconsistent behavior makes it much, much worse!